 - PO/audit trail is not enforcing the right documentation

-Let us explore the various way manufacturers can create attractive, effective Co-op MDF opportunities that are mutually beneficial creates synergy and establishes a strong program foundation.
+Let us explore the various ways manufacturers can create attractive, effective Co-op MDF opportunities that are mutually beneficial creates synergy and establishes a strong program foundation.

 Creating Sustainable Co-op MDF Opportunities

-Arguably, the most important component to a successful Co-op MDF program is transparency in program guidelines.
+Arguably, the most important component of a successful Co-op MDF program is transparency in program guidelines.

 This is the heart of your program.